+92-051-8484-199 [email protected] Office No. 5, Plot No. 26, PHA Apartments, G-7/1, Islamabad.

 Pages: 66-82

 The fundamental rights described in the constitution of the Islamic Republic of Pakistan (1973) as well as The Indian Constitution postulates the concept of double jeopardy.
 A well-known maxim "autrefois convict" prohibits any person, who has been convicted of a crime in the competent court, from being retried for the same offense or cause.
-Moreover, "autrefois acquit" prevents a person who ... read more
+Moreover, "autrefois acquit" prevents a person who has be ... read more

 PDF